 Did I mention also that the flight was short staffed as two Cabin Crew had failed to arrive for work?
 Well, all compliments to the girls who had arrived – they did a great job.
 Credit where it is due.

 On the ground, the interior of the plane was far too hot.
-We were told that after take off the air conditioning would come on and reduce the temperature.
+We were told by the team of plumbing and HVAC contactors that, after take off the air conditioning would come on and reduce the temperature.
 Take off couldn’t come too soon!

 Anyway, we soon set off, on time (ok, 5 minutes late!) and immediately we hit a problem.
 The temperature inside the cabin soared into the heights.
 People all around us were fanning themselves with the in-flight magazine, sick bags or anything else they could find.
 The captain was asked to turn it down.
 It made no difference.